-- Non-trunk motorways and A roads the main routes across the county. - B roads other main roads in and out of towns. - Single routes in and out of villages.
+- Non-trunk motorways and A roads the main routes across the county. - B roads other main roads in and out of towns. - Single routes in and out of all villages.

 We also aim to treat the second most important roads during periods of continuous ice or snow, in daylight hours and after the higher priority roads have been treated.
-We've also identified priority footway networks in each of the districts.
-When we have the resources, we treat these footpaths during periods of continuous ice or snow.
+We've also identified priority footway networks in each of the districts, and we work with district councils to treat these footpaths during periods of ice or heavy snow.

-The Highways Agency is responsible for gritting the M6, M55, M58, M61 and M65 to Junction 10, the A56 between the M66 and M65 and the A585 between the M55 and Fleetwood.
+Highways England is responsible for gritting the M6, M55, M58, M61 and M65 to Junction 10, the A56 between the M66 and M65 and the A585 between the M55 and Fleetwood.